 Jane jumped at the opportunity with Bean Ninjas and it’s worked out perfectly for her and the team!
 Bean Ninja’s unique set-up allows Jane the freedom to work remotely while still feeling like part of a close-knit work culture.
 Bean Ninjas has gained a valuable team member who provides high-quality work and great attention to detail to the team.

 But the biggest thing that attracted her to join the team?

 “The name!
 I thought it was so clever.
 Also after hearing about Bean Ninjas, I checked out the website and read some articles about the company.
 I was impressed by the company’s accomplishments and it came across as a professional and efficient company, so I was very keen to hear more.”

 Related article: Xero Health Check: How Can It Help You?Here at #BeanNinjas, we firmly believe in building the right work culture that supports and empowers our staff.
 Read more about Jane Szafraniec in our latest team member spotlight.
 Click To Tweet

-Like many of our fantastic Ninjas, the opportunity to work remotely worked very well for Jane and her current set-up.
+Like many of our fantastic Ninjas, the opportunity to work remotely worked very well for Jane.
 Being based in Japan but not knowing any of the language could be a real challenge, but working with Bean Ninjas means Jane can still utilise her vast experience and skills as an accountant.

 “A remote job was extremely appealing to me since I live in Tokyo (where language is a massive barrier) yet I have accounting skills that I want to apply and grow.
 It is very appealing that with Bean Ninjas, I can offer my accounting skills and experience yet not compromise time with my son for a 9-5 job in order to do this – truly the best of both worlds!”